Faculty

 Sports Law/NIL Experience

-Ashley Clare-Kearney Thigpen is the LSU Associate Athletic Director for Diversity, Equity, and Inclusion, Ashleigh Clare-Kearney Thigpen, has played an integral role in shaping LSU’s name, image, and likeness (“NIL”) program.
-As one of LSU’s all-time most highly decorated gymnast and a Louisiana licensed attorney, Thigpen is uniquely positioned to assist LSU student-athletes navigate the complex and every-changing world of NIL.
-Ashley is a two-time national champion and former gymnast for LSU and she enters her 10th season as a volunteer assistant coach for the Tigers.
+Ashley Clare-Kearney Thigpen is the LSU Associate Athletic Director for Diversity, Equity, and Inclusion, and has played an integral role in shaping LSU’s name, image, and likeness (“NIL”) program.
+As one of LSU’s all-time most highly decorated gymnasts and a Louisiana licensed attorney, Thigpen is uniquely positioned to assist LSU student-athletes navigate the complex and every-changing world of NIL.
+Ashley is a two-time national champion and former gymnast for LSU, and she enters her 10th season as a volunteer assistant coach for the Tigers.
 Clare-Kearney received her bachelor’s degree from LSU in 2008, earned her master’s at LSU in 2010 and earned her law degree from Southern University in 2013.
 A five-time First-Team All-American during her career at LSU, Clare-Kearney handles all choreography for floor and beam routines, and she assists in coaching all four events.
 Clare-Kearney is considered one of the top choreographers in the nation and her influence in Baton Rouge cannot be underscored.
 LSU’s floor performers consistently produce big floor scores each season from start to finish.

-J. Michael Monahan
+J. Michael Monahan (’98), Principal, Astrolabe, LLC

 Video Game Law

 J. Michael Monahan is the principal of Astrolabe, LLC where he focuses on “soft IP law” — e.g., trademarks, copyrights, trade secrets – and other issues arising from technology and consumer-facing content.
-For over 20 years, he has helped businesses large and small with the establishment, development and protection of intellectual property assets.
+For over 20 years, he has helped businesses large and small with the establishment, development, and protection of intellectual property assets.
 His sub-specialty is the law of video games, including MMOs, and the intellectual property concerns and other special legal and business issues that arise in that space.
 Mr. Monahan is a 1995 graduate of Georgetown University and a 1998 graduate of the LSU Law Center.
 At LSU, he was a member of the Law Review and graduated Order of the Coif.
 After receiving his law degree, Mr. Monahan was an associate at McGlinchey Stafford and Sher Garner Cahill Richter Klein McAlister & Hilbert.
 In 2006, Mr. Monahan moved to Chicago and joined Pattishall, McAuliffe, Newbury, Hilliard & Geraldson where he became a partner prior to founding Astrolabe.
 Mr. Monahan has lectured extensively on intellectual property and videogame issues and teaches a seminar in videogame law at the Chicago Kent School of Law.

 Joel Boussert, General Counsel, Stonehenge Capital